 A wide range of clinical and basic research opportunities are available for trainees.
 The specific research interests of our faculty encompass a wide variety of subjects, ranging from fundamental studies of gene regulation using model systems in lower eukaryotic organisms, to clinical trials of new pharmacologic agents or interventional devices, to large epidemiologic database studies.

-The Division of Cardiology encourages early exposure to these opportunities by having an annual Cardiology Research Forum where faculty members in the division showcase their research interests and projects for fellows.
-In addition, fellows and faculty members present and receive feedback on their ongoing or evolving research projects at a weekly Cardiology Research Conference, led by James De Lemos, M.D.
+The Division of Cardiology encourages early exposure to these opportunities by having an annual Cardiology Research Forum where faculty members showcase their research interests and projects for fellows.
+In addition, fellows and faculty members present and receive feedback on their ongoing or evolving research projects at a weekly Cardiology Research Conference led by James de Lemos, M.D.

 Formal Training Opportunities

 Formal training in clinical research methods is available through the Department of Clinical Sciences as part of a degree program or as individual courses.
 These courses complement the numerous diverse clinical research opportunities provided by the Dallas Heart Study.
 Additionally, short courses in biostatistics, experimental design, medical and scientific writing, grant strategies, and experimental methodology are offered on a periodic basis.
 Practice sessions for fellows presenting at national meetings are scheduled to provide the opportunity to hone skills of scientific communication in a collegial, constructive atmosphere.

 The Division of Cardiology enjoys extensive and close relationships with other research units within UT Southwestern.
 See a partial list of the departments and centers we work with on our research page.